Julian Assange put lives at risk, lawyer for United States says

-LONDON (Reuters) - Julian Assange is wanted for crimes that put at risk the lives of people in Iraq, Iran and Afghanistan who had helped the West, said a lawyer acting for the United States in its bid to extradite the 48-year-old.
+LONDON (Reuters) - Julian Assange is wanted for crimes that put at risk the lives of people in Iraq, Iran and Afghanistan who had helped the West, some of whom later disappeared, said a lawyer acting for the United States in its bid to extradite him.

-Almost a decade since his WikiLeaks website enraged Washington by leaking secret U.S. documents, a clean-shaven Assange appeared before an extradition hearing at London’s Woolwich Crown Court to confirm his name and age.
+Almost a decade since his WikiLeaks website enraged Washington by leaking hundreds of thousands of secret U.S. documents, Assange, 48, is fighting extradition from Britain to the United States where he is accused of espionage and hacking.

-Judge Vanessa Baraitser, speaking above chanting of “free Julian Assange” from his supporters outside, cautioned that anyone causing a disturbance would be removed.
-She said the chanting would not help Assange’s case.

-The United States’ lawyer, James Lewis, told the court that Assange should be extradited to stand trial for crimes including hacking, and for disseminating unredacted material which had put at risk the lives of informants, journalists, dissidents and others in Iraq, Iran and Afghanistan.
+He was wanted, said James Lewis, lawyer for the U.S. authorities, not because he embarrassed the authorities but because he put informants, dissidents, and rights activists at risk of torture, abuse or death.

+“What Mr Assange seems to defend by freedom of speech is not the publication of the classified materials but the publication of the names of the sources, the names of people who had put themselves at risk to assist the United States and its allies,” Lewis said at London’s Woolwich Crown Court.

+“I’m finding it difficult concentrating,” said a clean-shaven Assagne, dressed in a blue-grey suit.
+“This noise is not helping either.
+I understand and am very appreciative of the public support.
+They must be disgusted...”

+Judge Vanessa Baraitser warned those in the public gallery not to disturb the proceedings.

 The United States asked Britain to extradite Assange last year after he was pulled from the Ecuador embassy in London, where he had spent seven years holed up avoiding extradition to Sweden over sex crime allegations which have since been dropped.

-Assange has served a sentence in Britain for skipping bail and remains jailed pending the U.S. extradition request.
+Assange has served a prison sentence in Britain for skipping bail and remains jailed pending the U.S. extradition request.

-Lewis sought to make clear that Assange was not wanted because he had embarrassed the United States but because he had broken the law and put lives at risk.

-“I would remind the court that these were individuals who were passing on information from Iraq, Afghanistan and Iran,” Lewis said.
-Hundreds of people across the world had to be warned after the WikiLeaks disclosures and some had to be relocated from their countries, he added.

-“Some sources identified by WikiLeaks ... subsequently disappeared,” he said, although he added U.S. authorities could not prove that was a result of WikiLeaks’ action.

-Jennifer Robinson, Assange’s lawyer, has said his case could lead to criminalising activities crucial to investigative journalists and his work has shed an unprecedented light on how the United States conducted its wars in Iraq and Afghanistan.
+Jennifer Robinson, one of Assange’s lawyers, has said his case could lead to criminalising activities crucial to investigative journalists, and his work had shed light on how the United States conducted its wars in Iraq and Afghanistan.

 “We are talking about collateral murder, evidence of war crimes,” she said last week.
 “They are a remarkable resource for those of us seeking to hold governments to account for abuses.”

+Lewis, speaking on behalf of the U.S. authorities, said hundreds of people across the world had to be warned after the WikiLeaks disclosures.
+Some had to be relocated.
+Others later disappeared, he said, although he said the United States would not try to prove that was directly a result of the disclosures.

+Some WikiLeaks information was found at Osama bin Laden’s hideout in Pakistan, he added.

-Assange is wanted by the United States on 18 criminal counts of conspiring to hack government computers and violating an espionage law, and could spend decades in prison if convicted.
+The United States has charged Assange with 18 criminal counts of conspiring to hack government computers and violating an espionage law.
+Lewis said Assange had conspired with Chelsea Manning, then a U.S. soldier known as Bradley Manning, to hack Department of Defense computers.

-Lewis said Assange had conspired with Chelsea Manning, then an American soldier known as Bradley Manning, to hack Department of Defense computers.
-He said the defense was exaggerating when it said Assange might receive a U.S. jail term of 170 years.
+He said Assange’s defense team was guilty of hyperbole by suggesting Assange might receive a U.S. jail term of 175 years.
+Similar cases had led to terms of about 40-60 months, he said.

-Dressed in a blue-grey suit, Assange sat in the dock and studied legal papers.

-A hero to admirers who say he has exposed abuses of power, Assange is cast by critics as a threat to Western security.
-He says the extradition is politically motivated by those embarrassed by his revelations.
+Assange attracted a host of well-known backers, with those criticizing the case against him ranging from leader of Britain’s opposition Labour Party Jeremy Corbyn to Roger Waters, co-founder of rock group Pink Floyd.
+Designer Vivienne Westwood was among protesters outside court.

 In addition to releasing military records, WikiLeaks angered Washington by publishing secret U.S. diplomatic cables that laid bare critical U.S. appraisals of world leaders.
 Assange made headlines in 2010 when WikiLeaks published a classified U.S. military video showing a 2007 U.S. helicopter strike in Baghdad that killed a dozen people, including two Reuters news staff.